Can I Move to Japan Without a Job?

 Often, you will be able to get this from the university.
 Then, you will be able to apply for a student visa.
 Usually, your university will offer resources to guide you through this process.

 This will often give you three years to complete your course.
-If you want to stay longer, you might need to apply to extend your visa.
+You might need to apply to extend your visa if you want to stay longer.

 Or, if you find a job once you finish your course, you can transition to a working visa.